agocorona/DAppFlow/README.md

  guessw <- public "guess" $ minput "guess" ("guess a lock for " ++ hint)
 ```

-..means: show a guess link to the user that sent the lock, but at the same time before that user respond, add this guess link to the options that every other user get once he enter his wallet.
+..means: show a guess link to the user and publish this link, so that every other user get it once he enter his wallet.

 So we have a multinuser workflow in which one user locks and every other can guess.

-Naturally,  by changing having different identifiers for `public` and `published` you can program more personalized options.
+Naturally,  by having different identifiers for `public` and `published` you can program more personalized options.

-Note that we don´t have to store the variables like the word to gues etc in a off-chain session state, since they are local variables in the monad.
+Note that we don't need a database for state data; We don´t have to store the variables like the word to gues etc in a off-chain session state, since they are local variables in the monad.
 In general, there is no need to manage database objects.
-It is stored with the state of the program, which can be stored in IPFS registers.This simplifies the development.
+It is in the state of the whole thread, which can be stored in IPFS registers.This simplifies the development.

 As a detail, in guess, now there are two wallets involved in the lock-guess game: the one of the locker and the one of the guesser. the first can be retrived with `getState`; the second with `getSessionState`.
 The second gives the data of the user who executed a te previous `minput`.

 There are many things to explain: `local` the code under `runPAB` etc. I can not explain it deeply here but let´s say that the first means that the code is executed in the local machine.
 It is necesary for logging and recovery of the thread state in this or other machine.
-The code under runPAB invokes smart contract code that is- defined in ¡GuessGame.hs'.
+The code under runPAB invokes smart contract code that is- defined in "GuessGame.hs' and in the standard plutus PAB libraries.

+Another good thing is that `minput` not only creates HTTP links, but also can work with console Input.
+So we have a console application for free, that can be useful for testing purposes.

-An example interaction of this second snippet is:
+An example interaction of this code is:

 ```
 option: start